Strodow/ProPreSlides/README.md

 - Cleaning bible verse slides (spaces after periods, removeing pipe (|) character)
 - Image management (remove images that are no longer being used)
 - Presentation statistics (file sizes, number of presentations, )
+- Templated songs (have a main song that will be ripple edit only text)